Suozzi and Pilip hunt for votes as snowstorm dampens turnout in special election to replace ex-Rep. George Santos

 The campaigns could be in for a late night after polls close at 9 p.m.
 Nassau County, which accounts for more than 80% of the votes in the district, is notoriously slow at releasing results.

-Both parties have invested heavily in winning the seat, which leans Democratic but delivered a 7% win for Santos in the 2022 midterms, which Republicans swept elections across Long Island.
+Both parties have invested heavily in winning the seat, which leans Democratic but delivered a 7% win for Santos in the 2022 midterms, when Republicans swept elections across Long Island.

 Republicans hold only a seven-seat edge in the House of Representatives, a margin that would be cut to six if Suozzi wins, meaning House Speaker Mike Johnson could afford to lose no more than two GOP votes to be sure of passing legislation.